 Deletion rules must come after the rules that create the notifications.

-A deletion rule does not actually ‘delete’ a preceeding rule, rather it suppresses the notifications that are generated by (possibly multiple) preceeding rules.
+A deletion rule does not actually ‘delete’ a preceding rule, rather it suppresses the notifications that are generated by (possibly multiple) preceding rules.

 Subsequent rules can reinstate the previously suppressed notifications.